 - Complete any treatment ordered by the court

-Probation terms are generally one (1) year.
+Probation terms are generally ten (10) months.
 The probation term may be longer if the defendant will need additional time to complete treatment or to pay fines and costs.